-Straight razors are heavier than disposable ones since they are made of steel blade and handle or steel blade and a wooden handle.
+Straight razors are heavier than disposable ones because of their blade and handle material, which are made of steel and wood.
 Most men would prefer their razors are heavier because it tends to be easier to shave—especially on downward strokes.

-However, the matter is not only whether or not the razor is heavy.
-It is also about your ability to handle it when using all the different angles in shaving.
+However, the matter is not only whether or not the razor is heavy, and it is also about your ability to handle it when using all the different angles in shaving.

 More Environmentally Friendly